 Spotlight: Humanoids & Robotics

 Humanoid robots and advanced robotics platforms are among the most semiconductor-intensive embodied AI systems.
 They require real-time perception, decision-making, and actuation across hundreds of subsystems.
 From vision sensors to inference accelerators, from motor drivers to wireless connectivity, these machines bring together nearly every semiconductor type in a tightly integrated and mobile package.
-Tesla’s Optimus, Boston Dynamics’ Atlas, and factory automation robots showcase how silicon forms the “brain and nervous system” of embodied intelligence.
+The leading humanoid robots: Teslas Optimus, Figure 03, Unitree G1, and 1X Neo and showcase how silicon forms the “brain and nervous system” of embodied intelligence.

 Semiconductors Inside a Humanoid